 The Scholastica Baths, built in 1st century CE, included the budding versions of many modern conveniences.
 Ephesus had advanced public works, including municipal toilets with more than a dozen marble seats in place that can still be seen (and sat on, but please don’t use) to this day.

-The waste channels hidden within the murky innards of the city were deep for the standards of the times, between 2 and 4 meters depending on location.
-It is said that if things were chilly, the high-rolling Ephesians would send their slaves down to warm the seats for them in anticipation of their arrival.
-To garner use of the luxury of plumbing, one had to pay a fee to enter, and citizens enjoyed a small pool, mosaic floors and pleasant company while socializing in the public loo.
+The waste channels hidden within the murky innards of the city were deep for the standards of the times, between two and four meters, depending on location.
+It is said that if things were chilly, the high-rolling Ephesians would send enslaved people down to warm the seats.
+To garner use of the luxury of plumbing, one had to pay a fee to enter, and citizens enjoyed a small pool, mosaic floors, and pleasant company while socializing in the public loo.